mazwat/mazwat.github.io/making-circuits-lm.md

 voltage is 3 volts.
 -  **LED current** The standard load on an LED is about 20 milli amps The great thing with this this
 - **Voltage drop** - This is the voltage being used in the circuit by the LED.
-Typically, the forward voltage of an LED is **between 1.8 and 3.3 volts**.
+Typically, the forward voltage of an LED is **between 1.8 and 3.3 volts.
 It varies by the color of the LED.
-A red LED typically drops around 1.7 to 2.0 volts, but since both voltage drop and light frequency increase with band gap, a blue LED may drop around 3 to 3.3 volts.
+A red LED typically drops around **1.7 to 2.0 volts**, but since both voltage drop and light frequency increase with band gap, a blue LED may drop around 3 to 3.3 volts.

-bdb

-Calculator is it actually tells you the different colors and you

-fe

-get different value.

-eefbad

-And this is what's known as
-the voltage drop.

-adf

-Or the direct voltage.
-So this is what will be.
-This is the

-cb

-valves that's being drawn by the the validian so that this is

-bbdc

-being taken away in the equation that you saw earlier on, we've

--aeeecf

-got one LED and then we can
-calculate and you can put it to

--ade

-with the percentage of accuracy.
-So the type of resistor that we

--eded

-want is either the higher is a or , so that means we need

-cfae

-to.
-So let's go with the higher one and let's say it's .

--afccd

-At the symbol here.  homes.

-befdb

-Resistor, so if we now go back to here and we select a resistor

-aaafce

-from the top.

--adc

-And we're going to put the
-resistor between.

-d

-Let's turn that resist around.

-afdba

-The resistor between.

-dbe

-And we'll make this red as well, just so that we are showing the

--cdc

-positive side of our circuit.

-becce
+If you add the numersbecce

 And.
 We established that it was going to be .